stscoundrel/wp-post-crud/README.md

 Provides CRUD class for handling WP Post Types in Actice Recordish way.
 Includes classes for detault WordPress types Post/Page and is extendable to include custom post types.

+Aim is to abstract away awkward parts of creating, handling and deleting Posts programmatically in WordPress.

 ## Installation

 Via Composer: